"I would like to give you some homework. Can I do that? It is a simple request, but very important," he told them.

 "We, the people of this continent, are not fearful of foreigners, because most of us were once foreigners," he told lawmakers, military brass, Supreme Court justices and Cabinet members.

 "We must not be taken aback by their numbers, but rather view them as persons, seeing their faces and listening to their stories, trying to respond as best we can to their situation."

-In addition to the East Harlem stop, the Jesuit pope's itinerary includes time with homeless people in Washington and prisoners in Philadelphia.
+In addition to the East Harlem stop, the Jesuit Pope's itinerary included time with homeless people in Washington.
+Francis will also visit prisoners in Philadelphia.

 "He's an instinctual politician and the people he relates to are those he regards as the most fragile," said Margaret Crahan, director of the Cuba program at the Institute of Latin American Studies at Columbia University.